amoeba/arrow-cpp-wasm/README.md

 - Compute example
   - [x] Create and use a Status object
   - [x] Create an Array
-  - [ ] Create an Array from user input
+  - [x] Create an Array from user input
-  - [ ] Call a compute kernel on that Array
+  - [x] Call a compute kernel on that Array
-  - [ ] Show result to user
+  - [x] Show result to user
 - Inspect Arrow IPC files
   - [x] Open a file and print schema
+- Your idea here..

 ## Pre-requisites